Little Rock recruiting office shooting: Attack

-Muhammad drove by the Little Rock U.S. Army recruiting center at 9112 North Rodney Parham Road near Reservoir Road in a black 2003 Ford Explorer Sport Trac at 10:19 a.m. on June 1, 2009.
+Bledsoe drove by the Little Rock U.S. Army recruiting center at 9112 North Rodney Parham Road near Reservoir Road in a black 2003 Ford Explorer Sport Trac at 10:19 a.m. on June 1, 2009.
 Private William Andrew "Andy" Long, 23, of Conway, Arkansas, and Private Quinton I. Ezeagwula, 18, of Jacksonville, Arkansas, were standing outside the recruiting center in uniform, smoking cigarettes.
 The two victims had completed basic training two weeks prior, and volunteered to work as recruiters, which was not their regular assignment.
-Muhammad approached them in his vehicle, stopped, and shot them with an SKS rifle.
+Bledsoe approached them in his vehicle, stopped, and shot them with an SKS rifle.

 A witness, Lance P. Luplow, heard approximately seven loud bangs and then saw a black truck with tinted windows speeding away, with its tailgate down spilling bottles of water onto the street.
 Luplow ran to Long, who had been shot several times and appeared to be dead.
 Ezeagwula was crawling to the door, holding a bloodied ear.
 Ezeagwula exclaimed: "Tell me this isn't real, tell me this isn't real".
 Other soldiers came to perform first aid and attempted CPR on Long.
 Long was dead upon arrival at a hospital.
 Ezeagwula, who was shot in his back, head, and buttocks, was rushed into surgery at Baptist Hospital in critical condition.

-Long's father later remarked: "They weren't on the battlefield; but apparently, the battlefield's here."
+Long's father later remarked: "They weren't on the battlefield, but apparently, the battlefield's here."

 In 2015, the Purple Heart was awarded to those who were shot.

 Attempted escape

-Muhammad drove away from the scene, hoping to reach Memphis, Tennessee, where he intended to switch cars.
-With police in pursuit, Muhammad got confused in a construction zone and was captured, eight miles from the recruiting center, near the intersection of Interstate 30 and Interstate 630 in Little Rock.
+Bledsoe drove away from the scene, hoping to reach Memphis, Tennessee, where he intended to switch cars.
+With police in pursuit, Bledsoe got confused in a construction zone and was captured, eight miles from the recruiting center, near the intersection of Interstate 30 and Interstate 630 in Little Rock.
 He surrendered to Little Rock police officers without incident.

 He was wearing an ammunition belt when he exited his vehicle.
 He said: "It's a war going on against Muslims, and that is why I did it".
 He used language "indicating an association with jihad", and claimed that he had explosives, but none were found.

-He was found to be in possession of an SKS rifle, a Mossberg 702 Plinkster with scope and laser sight, a .22 caliber handgun, a Lorcin L-380 semi-automatic handgun, 562 rounds of ammunition loaded in magazines, homemade sound suppressors, binoculars, a "suspicious" package, and two military books.
+He was found to be in possession of an SKS rifle, a Mossberg 702 Plinkster with scope and laser sight, a .22 caliber handgun, a .380 Lorcin L-380 semi-automatic handgun, 562 rounds of ammunition loaded in magazines, homemade sound suppressors, binoculars, a "suspicious" package, and two military books.
 A police search of his apartment turned up Molotov cocktails, homemade sound suppressors, and compact discs labeled in Arabic script.

 Motive and other targets

-Muhammad later said he intentionally killed the soldiers, and would have killed more people if more had been there.
+Bledsoe later said he intentionally killed the soldiers, and would have killed more people if more had been there.
 He said that he did not regard his action as murder, because American military actions in the Middle East justify the slaying of Americans.

-Law enforcement officials said Muhammad had researched various targets around the United States, including military bases, government facilities, and synagogues.
+Law enforcement officials said Bledsoe had researched various targets around the United States, including military bases, government facilities, and synagogues.